CasillasAlba/Machine-Failures-Dataset/README.md

 ![chi11](Pics/R_scoring.PNG)

-  As we can see with the previous image, we have obteined an initial results with a 1% of probability that the machine fails.
+  As we can see with the previous image, we have obteined initial results with a 1% probability that the machine fails.
 So, we determine a cut-off-point above 80%.
 If this condition is met, we will determine that the machine will fail.

     df$prediccion <- ifelse(df$scoring > 0.8,1,0)
     table(df$prediccion)